jyg007/grep11_contractgenerator/README.md

 3. Specify the value as done in `terraforms.tfvars.sample` for `HPCR_CERT` parameter
 4. Copy the `images/ibm-hyper-protect-container-runtime-X.X.X.qcow2` as `/var/lib/libvirt/images/hpcr` in your LPAR

-💡 **Tip:** you can version your file vis hpvs version like this `/var/lib/libvirt/images/hpcr.2.2.2` for easy hpvs runtime update do not forget to update your `domain.xml` or `domain_oso.xml` accordingly as `/var/lib/libvirt/hpcr` is the default file name:
+💡 **Tip:** you can version your file name using the hpvs version.
+Add the version as a suffix to the file for example `/var/lib/libvirt/images/hpcr.2.2.2`.
+This will make easy hpvs runtime update.
+If you proceed for this change, you need to update your `domain.xml` or `domain_oso.xml` accordingly as `/var/lib/libvirt/hpcr` is the default file name:
 ```
      <backingStore type='file'>
         <format type='qcow2'/>